raki143/MeMe-V2.0/README.md

 - Selected image will be appeared on image viewer, where user is allowed to edit the text fields.
 The Meme can be saved and shared in social media such as facebook, twitter, etc.

+- __SwiftColorPickerViewController__:
+A special thanks goes to: "Christian Zimmermann" who wrote the code for the SwiftColorPicker.
+You can view his GitHub page here: https://github.com/Christian1313/iOS_Swift_ColorPicker.

+- __fontViewController__: This view controller is used to select different fonts and change font sizes.
 - __MemeTableViewController__: This view controller shows saved memes in table view.
 - __MemeCollectionViewController__: This view controller shows saved memes in collection view.